Redones: Geography

-They dwelled in the eastern part of the Armorican peninsula (modern Brittany).
+They lived on the peninsula of Brittany in the region which was known at the time as Armorica.
 Although they controlled a narrow coastline in the southern part of the Mont-Saint-Michel Bay, they did not have a direct opening to maritime trade.
 Caesar mentions them among the civitates maritimae or Aremoricae.
 Their territory was located east of the Coriosolites, north of the Namnetes, west of the Aulerci Diablintes, and southwest of the Venelli and Abrincatui.

-Their chief town was known as Condate Redonum (modern Rennes).
+Their capital was known as Condate Redonum, and was at the site of modern day Rennes.

 History

 After the bloody fight on the Sambre (57 BC) Julius Caesar sent Publius Licinius Crassus with a single legion into the country of the Veneti, Redones, and other Celtic tribes between the Seine River and the Loire, all of whom submitted.
 (B. G. ii.
 34.)
 Caesar here enumerates the Redones among the maritime states whose territory extends to the Atlantic Ocean.
 In 52 BC the Redones with their neighbors sent a contingent to attack Caesar during the siege of Alesia.
 In this passage also (B. G. vii.
 75), the Redones are enumerated among the states bordering on the ocean, which in the Celtic language were called the Armoric States.
 D'Anville supposes that their territory extended beyond the limits of the diocese of Rennes into the dioceses of St. Malo and Dol-de-Bretagne.